-The internet is full of fabulous fun facts about everything from current events to the history basket weaving.
-Because of this, as we research for our daily content on food trucks, food carts and street food, we stumble upon some items of knowledge that we just did not know.
+The internet is full of fabulous fun facts about everything from current events to the history basket weaving and peanut butter and jelly sandwich fun facts.
+As we research for our daily content on food trucks, food carts and street food, we stumble upon some items of knowledge that we just did not know.

 We have decided that when these fun facts pop up, that we would share them with you, our readers, in our section titled “Did You Know?”